gensx-inc/gensx/examples/chat-memory/README.md

 # GenSX Chat Memory Example

 This example demonstrates how to build a chat application with persistent memory using GenSX.
-It uses OpenAI's GPT-4o-mini model and stores chat history in cloud blob storage.
+It uses OpenAI's GPT-4o-mini model and stores chat history in GenSX Cloud blob storage.

 ## Features